OnlyFans in College: The Honest Guide Students Actually Need

 What Can Hurt

-• The comparison trap — other creators’ income, subscriber counts, and engagement metrics
+- The comparison trap — other creators’ income, subscriber counts, engagement metrics

-• Difficult subscribers who push boundaries, send hostile messages, or make demands that violate your stated limits
+- Difficult subscribers who push limits, send hostile messages, or make demands that cross your stated lines

 Protecting Your Mental Health

-Set firm limits about content type and subscriber communication before you launch them — not in response to pressure.
-The limits you set when your thinking is clear are the limits worth keeping.
+Set firm limits about content type and subscriber communication before you launch — not in response to pressure.
+The limits you set when your thinking is calm are the limits worth keeping when a subscriber request creates pressure.

 Beyond limits: